debreczeni/heroku-rails-saas/README.md

       - custom_domains:basic
       # add any other addons here

-For an app specific settings <someappname>
+For an app specific settings awesomeapp

     apps:
       production: awesomeapp